 Outside the Office

-Mr. Seiler is also active with the UJA-Federation of New York, which raises and allocates funds annually to fulfill a mission to "care for people in need, inspire a passion for Jewish life and learning, and strengthen Jewish communities in New York, in Israel, and around the world."
-He is a member of the Board and of the Federation’s newly-formed Network Optimization and Affiliation Committee.
+Eric is also active with the UJA-Federation of New York, which raises and allocates funds annually to fulfill a mission to "care for people in need, inspire a passion for Jewish life and learning, and strengthen Jewish communities in New York, in Israel, and around the world."
 He previously served as the Chair of the Federation’s Lawyers Division, and of the Engaging Interfaith Families Committee.

 Harvard Law School, J.D., magna cum laude (1982)